Obrifold del Pezzo surfaces in $\mathbb P^1 \times \mathbb P^1\times \mathbb P^1$ format: Introduction

 \subsection{Aim and results}

-In \cite{QMOC}, we proved the existence of what we call, rigid \textit{biregular weight models} in \(\Gr(2,5)\) format and \(\PxP\) format.
-The main aim of this paper is to construct a new type of biregular models, that we call \emph{ biregular index models} in codimension four \(\PI\) Gorenstein format.
-A biregular index model consists of an infinite series of wellformed and quasismooth surfaces where the Fano index and set of weights of \(\P^6(w_i),\) both vary for each family of del Pezzo surfaces in the model; whereas a weight model consists of wellformed and quasismooth rigid odPs of a fixed Fano index and varying sets of weights of the ambient \(\P^6(w_i)\).
+The aim of this paper is to construct a new type of biregular models, called\emph{ biregular index models}.
+A \textit{biregular index model} is an infinite series of orbifold del Pezzo surfaces where, for each surface, both the Fano index and the set of weights of \(\P^n(w_i),\) are parameterized by the set of positive integers.
+A simple example of an index model is the series of surfaces \(\P(1,1,r)\) of index \(r+2\) having an orbifold point of type \(\frac1r(1,1)\) for each \(r=n+1, n \in \Z_+\).